Robert Smalls: Commission and prize money

 Later in his life, when Smalls sought a Navy pension, he learned that he had not been officially commissioned.
-He claimed he had received an official commission from Gillmore but had lost it.
-In 1883, a bill passed committee to put him on the Navy retired list, but in the end was halted, allegedly due to Smalls being Black.
+He claimed that he had received an official commission from Gillmore but had lost it.
+In 1883, a bill passed committee to put him on the Navy retired list, but in the end it was halted, allegedly due to Smalls being African American.
 In 1897, a special act of Congress granted Smalls a pension of $30 per month, equal to the pension for a Navy captain.

-In 1883, during discussion of the bill to put Smalls on the Navy retired list, a report stated that the 1862 appraisal of the Planter was "absurdly low" and that a fair valuation would have been over $60,000.
+In 1883, during discussion of the bill to put Smalls on the Navy retired list, a report stated that the 1862 appraisal of the Planter was "absurdly low" and that a fair valuation would have been more than $60,000.
 However, Smalls received no further payment until 1900.
 That year, Congress passed a statute paying Smalls $5,000, less the amount paid to him in 1862 ($1,500), for his capture of the steamship.
 Many still felt that this was less than his due.

 After the Civil War

-Immediately following the war, Smalls returned to his native Beaufort, where he purchased his former master's house at 511 Prince St, which Union tax authorities had seized in 1863 for refusal to pay taxes.
+Immediately following the war, Smalls returned to his native Beaufort, where he purchased his former enslaver's house at 511 Prince St., which Union tax authorities had seized in 1863 for refusal to pay taxes.
 Later, the former owner sued to regain the property, but Smalls retained ownership in the court case.
 The case became an important precedent in other, similar cases.
 His mother, Lydia, lived with him for the remainder of her life.
-He allowed his former master's wife, the elderly Jane McKee, to move into her former home prior to her death.
+He later allowed his former enslaver's wife, the elderly Jane McKee, to move into her former home prior to her death.

 Smalls spent nine months learning to read and write.
 He purchased a two-story Beaumont building to use as a school for African-American children.

 Business ventures

-In 1866 Smalls went into business in Beaufort with Richard Howell Gleaves, a businessman from Philadelphia.
+In 1866, Smalls went into business in Beaufort with Richard Howell Gleaves, a businessman from Philadelphia.
 They opened a store to serve the needs of freedmen.
 Smalls also hired a teacher to help him study.
-That April, the Radical Republicans who controlled Congress overrode President Andrew Johnson's vetoes and passed a Civil Rights Act.
+That April, the Radical Republicans that controlled Congress overrode President Andrew Johnson's vetoes and passed a Civil Rights Act.
 In 1868, they passed the 14th Amendment, which was ratified by the states to extend full citizenship to all Americans regardless of race.

-Smalls invested significantly in the economic development of the Charleston-Beaufort region.
+Smalls invested significantly in the economic development of the Charleston–Beaufort region.
 In 1870, in anticipation of a Reconstruction-based prosperity, Smalls, with fellow representatives Joseph Rainey, Alonzo Ransier and others, formed the Enterprise Railroad, an 18-mile horse-drawn railway line that carried cargo and passengers between the Charleston wharves and inland depots.
-Except for one white director ("Carpetbagger" newspaper editor legislator and county treasurer Timothy Hurley), the railroad's board of directors was entirely African American.
+Except for one white director (newspaper editor, legislator and county treasurer Timothy Hurley), the railroad's board of directors was entirely African American.
 Richard H. Cain was its first president.
 Author Bernard E. Powers describes it as "the most impressive commercial venture by members of Charleston's black elite."
-Smalls owned and helped publish a Black-owned newspaper, the Beaufort Southern Standard, starting in 1872.
+Smalls owned and helped publish a newspaper, the Beaufort Southern Standard, starting in 1872.